SandraAnildas/Quinn_Main_Project_2019/data/data.md

 - I will die sooon
 - I will commit suicide soon
 - I need to suicide quinn
+- I dont wanna live quinn

+## intent:talk
+- why aren't you talking to me
+- do you want to chat with me
+- will you talk to me
+- talk to me
+- are you going to talk to me
+- are you talking to me
+- can you chat with me
+- can you speak with me
+- can you talk to me
+- can you talk with me
+- say
+- talk
+- chat with me
+- just chat with me
+- speak to me
+- speak with me
+- talk with me
+- why don't you talk to me
+- you can talk to me

 ## intent:user_tired
 - I'm drained